 The Great Barn

-The Great Barn was built in about 1790; the estate’s accounts identify that it was roofed with slate in 1792-94.
-Designed by the architect Samuel Wyatt the building is constructed from white Holkham brick and is 120 feet long, 30 feet wide and 30 feet high.
-It was built as a showpiece but had a practical design, much admired by farming experts.
+An impressive 40 metres long and 10 metres high, it was built as a showpiece, but had a very practical design much admired by Coke’s farming contemporaries.
 Instead of the usual plan for a barn as one side of a rectangle round a yard, the barn was the centre of the buildings, with outbuildings along its sides for threshing machine, stables, granary, feed houses and cart lodge, and cattle sheds facing it, for 60 head of cattle.
-The cattle sheds have since been demolished.